algolia/jest-serializer-html/README.md

 [![NPM version](https://badge.fury.io/js/jest-serializer-html.svg)](https://npmjs.org/package/jest-serializer-html)
 [![Build Status](https://travis-ci.org/rayrutjes/jest-serializer-html.svg?branch=master)](https://travis-ci.org/rayrutjes/jest-serializer-html)

+When using this Jest serializer, it will turn any string starting with '<' to nicely indented HTML in the snapshot.

 This serializer is based on [js-beautify](https://github.com/beautify-web/js-beautify) and is configured to indent HTML tags as much as possible to ease readability of diffs in case of failing snapshot tests.

 ## Install